GNUNotUsername/MozAVRt/README.md

 (Schematic also coming to the same README.md near you)

 The code running on the ATMega324A board can be found in the ```embed``` directory and the code to deserialise and transmit the tone set protocol buffers is found in the ```transmission``` directory.

+## Transmission Protocol:
+The protocol used to transmit the tone set to the AVR board over USART is yet again coming soon to the same README.md near you.

 ## Usage: